Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Male hormones cause these changes.
 Hair follicles convert the male hormone testosterone into another hormone called dihydrotestosterone (DHT).
 Hair follicles become more sensitive to dihydrotestosterone and this causes the hair follicles to shrink.

-Finasteride 1mg reduces the amount of testosterone converted to DHT which results in hair regrowth and hair thickness in most men.
+Finasteride 1mg blocks testosterone conversion to DHT which results in hair regrowth and improved hair thickness in most men.

 Men at any stage of male pattern hair loss are likely to benefit.
 Finasteride 1mg is most effective for hair loss over the top of the scalp (vertex).
 It has NOT been proven to reverse receding frontal hairline, hair loss which is ONLY in the temple regions, nor restore hair to entirely bald areas.

-- If hair loss has been rapid and recent, or where there are symptoms of serious illness, such as unexplained weight loss, fevers, persistent diarrhoea, or excessive fatigue, a doctor should be consulted.
+- If hair loss has been rapid and recent, or where there are symptoms of serious illness, such as unexplained weight loss, fevers, persistent diarrhoea, or excessive fatigue, you should see your GP.

-- If hair loss is patchy or irregular, or comes out in clumps, or there is scalp inflammation the scalp should be examined.
+- If hair loss is patchy or irregular, or comes out in clumps, or there is scalp inflammation, the scalp should be examined by a GP or dermatologist.

 - If treatment is stopped, the beneficial effects begin to reverse by six months and return to baseline by 9 to 12 months.

 - Pregnant women should not come into contact with finasteride.
-For this reason tablets are film-coated.
+It may affect the baby's sex organ development.
+For this reason tablets are film-coated and women should not handle crushed or broken tablets.

 Finasteride 1mg is usually well tolerated by most men and side effects are uncommon.
-Men taking finasteride are at increased risk for impotence, erectile dysfunction, decreased libido, and ejaculation disorder for the first year of treatment, but this risk disappears after 2-4 years of use, and side effects usually get better over time.
+Men taking finasteride are at increased risk for erectile dysfunction, decreased libido, or other ejaculation disorder with up to 1 in 27 reporting changes in the first year.
+This is not generally severe enough to prevent continued use (1% mention it as a reason for stopping).

-There are case reports of persistent diminished libido or erectile dysfunction after stopping the drug and the patient leaflet has been updated to reflect this.
-A review found some evidence that finasteride increased the risk of sexual dysfunction, but those people did not discontinue treatment because of these side effects.
+There are some case reports of diminished libido or erectile dysfunction persisting after stopping the drug and the patient leaflet has been updated to reflect this.

-March 2017: The NHS reviewed new research and concluded
+In 2017 the NHS reviewed new research and concluded that

-Important: if you develop any lumps or experience pain in your breast area, or discharge from your nipples, please consult a doctor.
-There have been rare reports of breast cancer in men taking finasteride.
+Important: if you develop any lumps or experience pain in your breast area, or discharge from your nipples, please consult your GP.
+There have been rare reports of breast cancer in men who have taken finasteride.

 Some men have reported episodes of depressive illness in association with the use of finasteride 1mg for male pattern hair loss.
-Some men also reported having suicidal thoughts.
-If low mood or depression develops stop treatment and consult your doctor straight away.
+There are some reports of men having suicidal thoughts.
+If low mood or depression develops stop treatment immediately and consult your GP straight away.

 See patient leaflet for full list of side effects.